Tools Support

 Carrier Liability Limits (Hague-Visby Rules)

-Example: You ship 5 pallets, each containing 50 cartons of merchandise.
-Each pallet is one 'package.'
-If damage occurs, carrier liability is $500 × 5 pallets = $2,500 maximum.
-If each pallet contains $20,000 of goods, you lose $97,500.
+Example: you ship 5 pallets, each holding 50 cartons of goods.
+Each pallet counts as one 'package.'
+If damage hits, carrier liability tops out at $500 × 5 pallets, or $2,500 in total.
+If each pallet holds $20,000 of goods, you lose $97,500.

 Types of Marine Cargo Insurance

-Premium: 0.5-1.0% of cargo value for standard commodities; 1.0-2.0% for high-risk goods (electronics, pharmaceuticals, food).
+Premium: 0.5-1.0% of cargo value for standard goods, and 1.0-2.0% for high-risk goods such as electronics, drugs, or food.

 Premium: 0.2-0.4% of cargo value.